aiforged/docs/docs/services/utilities/custom-code.md

 * Any document or data type handled by the parent service.
 Custom Code runs in context—accessing all relevant documents, fields, and extracted data.

-{% hint style="info" %}
+!!! info
     If you need to normalize input formats, use the PDF Converter or other pre-processing utilities upstream of your Custom Code.
-{% endhint %}

 ***